sween/CCA-Study-Guide/README.md

 With Cilium CNI chaining, the base network connectivity and IP address management is managed by the non-Cilium CNI plugin, but Cilium attaches eBPF programs to the network devices created by the non-Cilium plugin to provide L3/L4 network visibility, policy enforcement and other advanced features.

+*Metrics Enable by Default*

+By default, Cilium, Hubble, and Cilium Operator do not expose metrics.
+Enabling metrics for these services will open ports on all nodes of your cluster where these components are running.
+Here are some ways to enable metrics for Cilium:

+Cilium-agent
+You can enable metrics for cilium-agent (including Envoy) with the Helm value prometheus.enabled=true.
+You can also configure ports via prometheus.port, envoy.prometheus.port, or operator.prometheus.

+Cilium-operator
+Cilium-operator metrics are enabled by default, but you can disable them by setting the Helm value operator.prometheus.enabled=false.
+You can collect cilium-operator metrics by providing operator_endpoint instead of agent_endpoint.
+For example, you can use operator_endpoint: http://localhost:6942/metrics.

+Prometheus
+You can enable Prometheus metrics on all Cilium agents by enabling Prometheus metrics on all Cilium agents, restarting all Cilium agents, and installing all monitoring tools and configurations

 ## Cilium Certified Associate Study Guide

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC_BY--NC_4.0-lightgrey.svg)](LICENSE)